Updated March 17, 2021

 Quarantine is required if you enter Ohio from a state or country considered high risk.
 Quarantine requires isolation in a location with private bathroom and bedroom.
 Shared space would require those sharing the space to be in quarantine as well.
 Travelling with others from high risk areas can put you at risk of quarantine.

 To reduce the spread of COVID-19, Governor Mike DeWine has issued a Statewide Travel Advisory.
 Additionally, the Centers for Disease Control and Prevention (CDC) has categorized countries into COVID-19 Health Notice levels.
 Level 3 is “high risk” and Level 4 (most countries) is “very high risk.”

-For students who will live in a residence hall this fall:
+For students living in a residence hall:

-If working from home is not feasible or if the person has become ill, please refer to leave options available to employees on the HR site.
+If working from home is not feasible or if the person has become ill, please refer to leave options available to employees on the HR site